Sun temple: Egypt

 In ancient Egypt, there were a number of sun temples.
 Among these old monuments is the Great Temple of Ramses at Abu Simbel, and complexes built by the Fifth Dynasty, of which only two examples survive, that of Userkaf and of Niuserre.
 The Fifth Dynasty temples usually had three components, a main temple building at a higher elevation, accessed by a causeway, from a much smaller entrance building.
 In 2006, archaeologists found ruins underneath a market in Cairo, which could possibly be the largest temple built by Ramesses II.

-Indian subcontinent
+India

-The sun temples of the Indian subcontinent are dedicated to the Hindu deity Surya, with the most prominent among them being the Konark Sun Temple (also known as the Black Pagoda) -a UNESCO World Heritage Site. at Konark in Odisha and the Sun Temple at Modhera, Gujarat, built in 1026–1027.
-Both are now ruins, having been destroyed by invading muslim armies.
+The sun temples of the Indian subcontinent are dedicated to the Hindu deity Surya, with the most prominent among them being the Konark Sun Temple (also known as the Black Pagoda), a UNESCO World Heritage Site. at Konark in Odisha and the Sun Temple at Modhera, Gujarat, built in 1026–1027.
+Both are now ruins, having been destroyed by invading Muslim armies.
 Konark was constructed around 1250, by Narasimhadeva I of the Eastern Ganga Dynasty.
 Surya was an important deity in early Hinduism, but sun worship largely declined as a principal deity around the 12th century.
 In Manipuri mythology, the sun god Korouhanba is the synonym of the Hindu deity Surya.
 Other Surya or sun temples in the Indian subcontinent include: